-The Society encourages international institutions to participate in the STS National Database, comprising the Adult Cardiac Surgery Database, the Congenital Heart Surgery Database, and the General Thoracic Surgery Database.
-More than 4,400 cardiothoracic surgeons make up participants in 10 countries, including Argentina, Australia, Brazil, Canada, Israel, Italy, Singapore, Turkey, the United States, and the United Arab Emirates.
+The Society encourages international institutions to participate in the STS National Database, comprising the Adult Cardiac Surgery Database, the Congenital Heart Surgery Database, the General Thoracic Surgery Database, and the Intermacs Database.
+More than 5,700 physicians make up participants in 13 countries, including Argentina, Australia, Brazil, Canada, the Cayman Islands, India, Israel, Italy, Saudi Arabia, Singapore, Turkey, the United States, and the United Arab Emirates.

 Participation benefits include: